constitution and bylaws

 SECTION 1.
 Right to Hold Office and Vote

+a.
 Payment of the annual dues shall be a requisite to good standing in the Association.
 Members must be in good standing to vote on Association business or to serve as an officer of the Association.
 The right to hold office is reserved for the full and additional full members only.
-Candidates for the office of First and Second Vice President shall also have served on Association Committees and/or as Regional Director for at least three years.
+Candidates for the office of First and Second Vice President shall also have served on Association Committees and/or as Regional Director for a period of at least two years or on the Executive Committee as Treasurer, Secretary or Historian for a period of at least one year.

 SECTION 2.
 Elected Officers